bachsofttrick/dronectrl-with-tracking/README.md

 * Main unit: Raspberry Pi 3 Model B+
 * Camera: Raspberry Pi Camera V2 - 8MP
 * Control unit: Arduino Uno R3

+## Getting started
+1. Create 2 folders "dataset" and "raw" inside of "dataset".
+In "raw", create any number of folders based on how many people needed to be recognized by the drone.
+Also, create "unknown" folder for random faces that doesn't belong to any one of the faces in dataset.

+2. Create a dataset with only 160x160 faces.
+'''
+python align_dataset_mtcnn.py dataset/raw dataset/processed --image_size 160 --random_order --gpu_memory_fraction 0.6
+'''
+gpu_memory_fraction 0.6 is needed to avoid overloading GPU VRAM.

+3. Train the network
+'''
+python classifier.py TRAIN dataset/processed Models/20180402-114759.pb models/facemodel.pkl --batch_size 1000
+'''

+4. Use 1 of 3 files to run program:
+* demo.py is for example with pre-existing video files
+* demo_threaded.py is for DM107s drone
+* demo_naza.py is for NAZA-M Lite drone

+5. At this line, it can be either "tiny" or "full" for 2 version of YOLOv3 as person detector.
+'''
+yolo = YOLO('tiny')
+'''
+This line has 3 options: "mtcnn" for MTCNN, "yolov2" for YOLOv2-tiny, "resnet10" for SSD ResNet10 as face detector.
+'''
+face_dettect = Recognizer('resnet10')
+'''

+6. Choose person to detect face and follow.
+'''
+person_to_follow = 'bach'
+'''